 SPEAKERS FOR 2018

 January - Randy Overton

 May - Meeting CANCELLED, due to Memorial Day Holiday.

 JULY - Dennis Barry travels down from Tennessee's Sevier County to talk to us about bee diseases.
 This is Dennis' 15th year keeping bees.
 He is a past president of the Blount County Beekeepers Assoc. and the current president of Sevier County Beekeepers.
 He has been a state bee inspector for a number of years.
 This year he was elected the east region VP for the Tennessee Beekeepers Assoc.
 He currently has 8 colonies of bees but has had as many as 20 in the past.
 Dennis has been married 43 years has 8 children and 13 grandchildren.

-OCTOBER - (preliminary) Bill Owens, of Georgia Bee Removal.
+OCTOBER - (subject to change) Bill Owens, of Georgia Bee Removal.
 An old friend of club members David and Phyllis Reed, Bill is one of the few who has achieved the highest level of "Master Craftsman" beekeeping certification from the University of Georgia.
-He is a fireman and runs a full-time bee removal service that serves customers from Atlanta to Augusta. http://www.gabeeremoval.com/
+He is a fireman and also runs a full-time bee removal service that serves customers from Atlanta to Augusta and stays busy all year round.
+He has developed a bee vacuum that is now built and sold by Brushy Mountain Bee Farm.
+See also http://www.gabeeremoval.com/

 NOVEMBER - Local Experts Forum with David Reed, Ken Dale, Mike Coulter and Jim Gentry.
 While it may be true that five beekeepers have six opinions, these four beekeepers at least have opinions worth listening to.
 This session will be about "applied" rather than "theoretical" beekeeping.
 They will start with some general questions to get the flow flowing.